 According to the Ask The Meat Man:

-I know this wasn't a quick easy answer, but there really isn't one.
-But I hope this sets you out on the right path.
+I know this wasn’t a quick easy answer…but there really isn’t one.
+So I hope that this gives you the info to at least set you on the right path for finding what “Delmonico Steak” means in your region and to your clientele.

 Bottom line, ask your meat purveyor what is commonly sold as a Delmonico Steak in your region.